 Most people see damage at the hairline, sides or crown.
 Targeting those areas directly works far better than hoping it sorts itself out.

-Disposable sweatbands and rough liners weren’t designed with hair health in mind.
+Disposable sweatbands and rough liners were not designed with hair health in mind.
 In fact, stiff edges and abrasive materials can make breakage worse.

 - Reduce friction against hair